NUBIC/ladle/README.md

 -----

 Ladle is copyright 2010 Rhett Sutphin.
 It was built at [NUBIC][].
-See the `NOTICE` file alongside this one for additional copyright information.
+See the `NOTICE` file alongside this one for copyright information about software ladle depends on and redistributes.

 [NUBIC][]: http://www.nucats.northwestern.edu/centers/nubic